 Can I Freeze This Recipe?

 White chocolate macadamia nut cookies freeze beautifully.
 After baking and allowing the cookies to cool completely, place them on a parchment-lined baking sheet and put them in the freezer for about an hour.
-Once they’re frozen solid, transfer them to an airtight container or zip-top bag.
-Store in the freezer for up to 3 months.
+Once they’re frozen solid, transfer them to an airtight container or zip-top bag, and store it in the freezer for up to 3 months.
 You can then thaw the cookies at room temperature or heat them in the microwave before serving.

 - White Chocolate Snickerdoodles